-What Is a Professional Coach?
+What Is a Value Coach?

-A professional Lean-Agile coach is a person who understands how to help teams and organizations improve with the theories of Flow, Lean, and the Theory of Constraints while also understanding the basics of human learning and interaction.
+A value coach is a person who understands how to help teams and organizations improve with the theories of Flow, Lean, and the Theory of Constraints while also understanding the basics of human learning and interaction.
 Coaches need to play an active role in helping teams improve.
 ‘Active,’ doesn’t mean they tell people what to do, which is not effective.
 This is not because people may resist when told to do something.
 Sometimes people want to be told what to do.
 But if you tell people what to do, they may do it without working through the details of what is involved.
 If they run into problems, they may not know what to do.
 This lack of understanding may have them abandon the suggestion.
 This creates the mantra of a coach as a guide

 Starting an Engagement

 No consultant or coach ever walks into an organization fresh.
 Those that came before you have left tracks on the minds of those present.
 This podcast discusses how to clear the elephant in the room in starting an engagement so you can be in partnership with those you are working with.

 What’s the Difference Between Experts and Those with Less Competence?

 Experts do not always have more experience or intelligence than those who are less competent.
 I suggest the biggest difference is what they look at and what they ignore.
 These “distinctions” provide them with insights on how to solve problems.
 For example, an expert skier will see many types of snow while I will just see dry, powder, wet, and good snowball-making snow.